Life insurance policies with living benefits allow you to access some of the death benefit while you’re alive using

-Life insurance with living benefits is a life insurance policy that has riders that allow you to withdraw from your policy’s proceeds.
-The proceeds can be used for any purpose.
+Life insurance with living benefits is a type of life insurance policy that has riders that allow you to withdraw from your policy’s face value.
+The withdrawn funds can be used for any purpose.
 These are sometimes called living benefits riders or accelerated death benefit riders.

 Using your benefits will reduce the lump-sum payment intended for your beneficiaries, so you’ll need to decide how much of the money to use.